-Calculus (and Mathematics for Economics) Placement Information and Examinations
+Calculus, Mathematics for Economics, and Other Foundational Courses: Placement Information and Examinations

-The Department of Mathematics has important information here on the prerequisites and criteria for entering Calculus I (MATH-UA 121) and Mathematics for Economics I (MATH-UA 211), which carries the exact same prerequisites and criteria for entry as Calculus I, as well as information on placing into higher levels of calculus and how Advanced Placement and other examinations may affect placement.
-There are also exams to place directly into Mathematics for Economics II (MATH-UA 212) and III (MATH-UA 213); AP or other advanced standing credit in calculus cannot substitute for any courses in the MFE sequence.
+The Department of Mathematics has important information on the prerequisites and criteria for entering Calculus I (MATH-UA 121) and also for Mathematics for Economics I (MATH-UA 211).
+The latter course carries the exact same prerequisites and criteria for entry as Calculus I. There is also information on placing into higher levels of calculus and how Advanced Placement and other examinations may affect placement.
+Finally, the department also offers exams to place directly into Mathematics for Economics II (MATH-UA 212) and III (MATH-UA 213); AP or other advanced standing credit in calculus cannot substitute for any courses in the MFE sequence.

-NOTE: The SAT general test changed with the March, 2016 administration.
-The minimum score on the mathematics section that is an acceptable prerequisite for Calculus I (MATH-UA 121) or Mathematics for Economics I (MATH-UA 211) is: 650+ for SAT taken before March 2016, and 670+ for SAT taken in or after March 2016.
-There is no change to the minimum score on either mathematics SAT subject exam that is accepted as a prerequisite for these two courses (650+).
-These scores are only some of the acceptable prerequisites for MATH-UA 121 and 211; see the Department of Mathematics website (above) for more information.
+ARCHIVAL NOTE: The SAT general test changed with the March, 2016 administration.
+The minimum score on the mathematics section that is an acceptable prerequisite for Calculus I (MATH-UA 121), Mathematics for Economics I (MATH-UA 211), Discrete Mathematics (MATH-UA 120), Linear Algebra (MATH-UA 140), or Honors Linear Algebra (MATH-UA 148) is: 650+ for SAT taken before March 2016, and 670+ for SAT taken in or after March 2016.
+There is no change to the minimum score on either mathematics SAT subject exam that is accepted as a prerequisite for these courses (650+).
+These scores are only some of the acceptable prerequisites for these courses; see the Department of Mathematics website (above) for more information.

-NOTE: courses that have Algebra and Calculus (MATH-UA 9) or equivalent as the prerequisite, such as Introduction to Macroeconomics or Microeconomics (ECON-UA 1 or 2), have the same placement criteria as Calculus I and Mathematics for Economics I.
+NOTE: courses that have Algebra and Calculus (MATH-UA 9) or equivalent as the prerequisite, such as Introduction to Macroeconomics or Microeconomics (ECON-UA 1 or 2), have the same placement criteria as Calculus I, Mathematics for Economics I, Discrete Mathematics, Linear Algebra, or Honors Linear Algebra.

-For a schedule of upcoming calculus placement exams, click here.
+Schedule of upcoming calculus placement exams.
 Pre-registration is required for all placement exams in the Department of Mathematics.
-To pre-register, click here.
+To pre-register.
 If students show up at the exam who haven't pre-registered using this specific online form, they will NOT be allowed to take the test.

 PLEASE SEE IMPORTANT NOTES BELOW.

 Highly motivated students planning a major in the sciences should consider Accelerated General Chemistry, CHEM-UA 129, which will allow them to complete their General Chemistry requirement in a single semester and will be taught in a small class setting, with no more than 24 students.
-This course, which is offered in the Fall semester, is ideal for students who have completed advanced high school chemistry, math and physics courses.
+This 6-point course, which is only offered in the fall semester, is ideal for students who have completed advanced high school chemistry, math, and physics courses.
+Calculus I (MATH-UA 121) or Advanced Placement credit in calculus is a prerequisite, and Calculus II (MATH-UA 122) is a corequisite, for this course.
+Students with equivalent experience can place out of Calculus I or Calculus II via the placement exams offered by the Department of Mathematics.

-Interested students must ensure their schedules are free of any conflicts at the following times: Lecture: Monday, Wednesday 8 – 9:15 am, Recitation: Friday 9:30 – 10:45am, Lab: Monday 2:30 – 6:45 pm.
-Students should enroll in the standard General Chemistry I course CHEM-UA 125 using these lecture, recitation, and lab times and will be moved to the Accelerated course pending receipt of placement test scores, AP scores or the equivalent, and final departmental approval.
+Interested students must ensure their schedules are free of any conflicts at the following times: Lecture: Monday, Wednesday 8 – 9:15 am, Recitation: Friday 9:30 – 10:45am, Lab: Monday 2:30 – 6:45 pm or Tuesday 2:30 – 6:45 pm.
+Students should enroll in the standard General Chemistry I course CHEM-UA 125 using these lecture, recitation, and lab times and will be moved to the Accelerated course pending receipt of placement test scores and final departmental approval.
 Students who do not qualify will remain enrolled in CHEM-UA 125.
 If you have a conflict with your First-year Seminar or Cohort, the dean’s office will assist us in moving you to one at a different time.

-Interested students should contact Ms. Carol Hollingsworth at email@example.com to submit their AP test scores and other supporting materials, or for additional information about the course.
+Interested students should contact Ms. Carol Hollingsworth at firstname.lastname@example.org to request a link to the on-line exam, or for additional information about the course.

 2. The course is designed for science majors and is not intended for prehealth students who are not majoring in the sciences.